 resistance: Objects or substances that prevent the passage of a steady electric current.

 voltage: Amount of energy produced.
 Related to the force that pushes the electrons.

 - Gather materials and make copies of the What Is a Circuit?
 Worksheet.

 - Using markers, prepare several pieces of paper.
 Make four pieces with the following words: switch on (closed), switch off (open), battery and light bulb.
 Prepare enough remaining pieces of paper that say E or electron, for all the students.
-An alternative that is fun for the students, candy can be used as the electrons (E papers).
+An fun alternative: Use candy as the electrons (E papers).

 With the Students

 - This demonstration involves the entire class.
 Students stand in a circle to show how a circuit works (see Figure 1).
 They form a "human circuit."

 - At one end of the circle, identify one student as the battery by giving him/her the piece of paper with the word "battery" on it.

 - At the middle of one side of the circle, identify another student as the "switch."
 Give this person two papers (switch on and switch off).
 Have this person begin by holding up the "switch on" paper.